hairyone/pyTD5Tester/README.md

 To use this you will need a VAG COM KKL usb -> OBD2 cable that uses an FTDI chip.

-Other softwaere you will need:
+Other software you will need:

 * Python 3.6 for Windows, https://www.python.org/downloads/windows
 * PyFtdi python library, https://github.com/eblot/pyftdi